JWalkerMailly/Gmod-NVGBase/README.md

 When the whitelist if turned off, any goggle from the player's loadout can be used by his player model.

 ## API
 An API ships with this addon to aid developers in interacting with the NVG Base.
 Here is a list of all available endpoints.
+To view the raw API, see this link: https://github.com/JWalkerMailly/Gmod-NVGBase/blob/main/lua/autorun/nvgbase_api.lua

 ### ![NVGBASE_IsWhitelistOn](images/shared.png) **_G:NVGBASE_IsWhitelistOn()**
 >